Krish-Kal/Krish-Kal/README.md

 ### 🎉 Thanks for visiting!

-I’m always exploring, learning, and building fun web projects.
+I’m always exploring new tech domains, building projects, and gaming.
 Let’s connect and level up together! 🚀

 #### 🎮 Game On! 🎮